inspec/inspec/lib/plugins/inspec-habitat/README.md

 When running as a service, an InSpec report will be created in JSON format (by default at `/hab/svc/YOUR_SERVICE/logs/inspec_last_run.json`).
-Additionally, a log of the last run can be located at `/hab/svc/YOUR_SERVICE/logs/inspec_last_run.json` and CLI output is viewable in the Supervisor logs by default.
+Additionally, a log of the last run will be located at `/hab/svc/YOUR_SERVICE/logs/inspec_log.txt` and CLI output is viewable in the Supervisor logs by default.
 You can also configure this service to report to [Chef Automate](https://www.chef.io/automate/).